 I want to teach people to cultivate wisdom, resilience, and self integration through Mindfulness-Based Lucid Dreaming.

 Mindfulness strengthens our relationship with ourselves and the people around us.
 By familiarizing with our minds, we gain self-awareness and mental clarity.
 In fact, the word ‘lucidity’ means ‘clarity’.
-And dreams offer valuable insight into our natural predispositions, tendencies, fears, desires — they show us an honest account of what matters most to us in life
+And dreams show us what matters most in life.
+Dreams give us insight into our natural predispositions, tendencies, fears, desires… the stuff that goes on in the deeper places of our minds — the subconscious.

 The less familiar we are with our own subconscious mind, the more vulnerable we are to suffering and causing others to suffer unnecessarily.
-And so, I aim to encourage and promote self-awareness, self-regulation, and self-integration.
+And that’s the point.
+That is why I am encouraging and promoting self-awareness, self-regulation, and self-integration.